 The series format and start times are determined individually at each tour stop, depending on the number of available lanes in each bowling centre and after prior consultation with the host bowling centre.

-The registration fee is £70 per participant per tour stop and is structured as follows.
+The registration fee is £75 per participant per tour stop (£85 for non-members) and is structured as follows.

 £35 prize money.